-If your kids have completed college or you have paid off your mortgage, you might be wondering if now’s the time cash out whole life insurance — and you might be right.
-Taking the cash value from your whole life insurance is a big decision and it can have lasting impact on your financial life.
-We’ll help you weigh the benefits and drawbacks of cashing in your policy.
+If your kids have completed college or you’ve paid off your mortgage, you might be wondering if now’s the time to cash out your whole life insurance.
+Taking the cash value from your whole life insurance is a big decision and can have a lasting impact on your financial future.
+We’ll help you weigh the benefits and drawbacks of cashing out your whole life insurance policy.

 Face Value Versus Cash Value

 Making this decision starts with understanding how whole life insurance works.
 A whole life insurance policy has two components.
 The first is the face value, or the amount that will be paid to your beneficiaries when you die.
-The second is the cash value.
-Your cash value is a savings account that’s funded by a portion of your premiums.
-When you cash out a policy, you are not getting back your full premium contributions; you will receive the full cash value of the policy.
+The second is the cash value, which is a savings account that’s funded by a portion of your premiums.
+When you cash out a whole life insurance policy, you are not getting back your full premium contributions; you will receive the full cash value of the policy.

-Most cash-value policies will allow you to borrow against your policy with a loan.
+Most cash-value policies allow you to borrow against your policy with a loan.
 However, you won’t be borrowing against your policy.
 Instead, you’ll be borrowing money from the issuer and using your policy as collateral.
 Depending on the terms of your policy, the loan might be subject to interest.
 Unless you pay the interest out of pocket, it will be added to your loan balance.
-If you don’t repay the loan or only pay a portion of it back, the balance of your remaining loan would be deducted from your death benefit.
-There will also be a maximum loan amount you can receive from your policy; talk with your local Farm Bureau agent to find out the maximum loan amount you can receive and learn more.
+If you don’t repay the loan or only pay a portion of it back, the balance of your outstanding loan would be deducted from your death benefit.
+There will also be a maximum loan amount you can receive from your policy; talk with your local Farm Bureau agent to find out the maximum loan amount you can receive.